nmquijada/tormes/README.md

 ### Obligatory options
 A metadata text file is needed for TORMES to work by using the `-m/--metadata` option.
 This file will include all the information regarding the sample and requires an specific organization:
  - Columns should be tab separated.
- - First column must me called `Samples` and harbor samples names (avoid special character and names composed only by numberss).
+ - First column must me called `Samples` and harbor samples names (avoid special characters and names composed only by numbers).
  - Second column must be called `Read1` and harbor the path to the R1 (forward) reads (either fastq or fastq.gz).
  - Third column must be called `Read2` and harbor the path to the R2 (reverse) reads (either fastq or fastq.gz).
  - Fourth (and so on) columns are descriptive.
 The information included here is not needed for TORMES to work but will be included in the interactive report.
 You can add as many description columns as needed (including information such as isolation date or source, different codification of each sample, *etc*.).